SeptiyanDN/ecommerce-transvision/README.md

   please look at the root of the project there is a query.txt file You can open the query.txt file then run the queries one by one to create the database and the relationships from each table

   Opsi 3 :
   you can restore the database that I have prepared a backup file in this project

+  NOTE : For Testing You Can Import Collection Postman JSON on this Root Project
 ```

 Tutorial Installation Project E-Commerce